Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Acknowledgments

-M. S. acknowledges support by the Alexander von Humboldt Foundation.
-R. A. is supported by the Polish research network LFPPI.
+This work was supported by the EU 7FP Marie Curie Career Integration Grant No. 322150 ``QCAT'', MNiSW grant No. 2012/04/M/ST2/00789 and FNP Homing Plus project.
+R.A. is supported by the Polish research network LFPPI.
 The authors thank G. Leuchs, L.~L.~S\'anchez-Soto and G. Alber for stimulating discussions.